Pur3-MAlice/Pom-To-Do-Ro/README.md

 - **Fix:**
   - On the Form initalisation, have important and urgent marked as false.
 I previously had them as "", treating them like a textbox or an integer, rather than a boolean value.
 I also tried null, before realising that this wouldn't work for a boolean value.

+### Bug: Habit checks not changing the server or saving

+- **Description:** The habit tracking part of my app and the checkbox for each day of the week.
+I had built the code to click and frontend update and the console logs all showed the right version of the T/F on the checkbox but the back end wasn't updating.
+The terminal was showing a PATCH 200, so it was going through fine but wasn't actaully updating the server.

+- **Expected Result:** [Describe what you expected to happen.]

+- **Actual Result:** PATCH 200, says okay but server not chaning

+- **Status:** Fixed

+- **Fix:**
+  - Read only was set in the backend for each of the checkboxes.
+So I needed to change the Read Only to false, this fixed the issue.

+### Bug: Warning for Imp/Urg checkboxes

+- **Description:** Getting a Warning when checking the Imp/Urg checkboxes and then clicking create to create a task.
+"A component is changing a controlled input to be uncontrolled.
+This is likely caused by the value changing from a defined to undefined, which should not happen.
+Decide between using a controlled or uncontrolled input element for the lifetime of the component"

+- **Steps to Reproduce:**
+  1. Click the add task button. '+' top right.
+  2. Add all the details, including checking one or both of the Imp.Urg checkboxes.
+  3. Make sure all other details are correct and entered.
+  4. Have the console open.
+  5. Click create and view the warning.

+- **Expected Result:** No error hopefully.

+- **Actual Result:** The checkboxes and the whole functionality still work but the warning is still being thrown.
+It has no impact on the app other than this.

+- **Status:** Open

+- **Fix:**
+  - N/A

 ## Deployment